 Relevant blood and urine studies are warranted.

-This includes routine tests, calcium levels and vitamin D levels.
-Endocrine studies may be done depending on the codition suspected.
+This includes routine tests, calcium levels, and vitamin D levels.
+Endocrine studies may be done depending on the condition suspected.

 Bone densitometry may be warranted in certain patients.